ilkkamtk/web-ohjelmoinnin-perusteet/JS-recap2.md

 1. [Arrays and functions](https://github.com/ilkkamtk/JavaScript-english/blob/main/taulukot-funktiot.md)

 ## Assignments:
+Use the starter repository you made in the first class as a template to create a new repository for these assignments.
+Clone the new repository to your local computer.
+Put each assignment into its own folder.
+Write separate HTML and JS files for each assignment.
+Use the assignment number in file and folder names.

-1. Write a JavaScript program that focuses on the basic concepts arrays.
+1. Write a JavaScript program that focuses on the basic concepts of arrays.
 Your program should include the following requirements:
     1. Create an array called `fruits` and initialize it with the following elements: "apple", "banana", "orange", " grape", "kiwi".